locationtech/udig-platform/docs/user/en/getting_started/The Geoscript Editor.rst

 The Geoscript editor
 -----------------------------------

-Scritping is one of the powerful things in GIS.
-Non developers have the possibility to create great automatisations through it.
+Scripting is one of the powerful things in GIS.
+Non developers have the possibility to automate common tasks.

 The `geoscript <http://geoscript.org/>`_ scripting engine can be used from within uDig to do geo-scripting.